-each of which is destined for two high-level users.\\ \textbf{Step 5) Unicasting:} The remaining sub-files are sent as unicast message in the last step.
-The sub-files that are sent in this step can be categorized under three groups; the first group is the all sub-files that are requested by zero-level users, the second group consists of sub-files that are requested by low-level users and cached by zero-level users, finally the third group is the sub-files in the set $\cup_{i\in\mathcal{K}^{h},j\in\mathcal{K}^{l}}(\mathcal{Z}_{i,j}\setminus\Pi_{i,j})$.
-Let $N_{T}(\mathbf{k})$ be the number of transmitted messages (unicast and multicast) for given demand realization $\mathbf{k}=[k^{h},k^{l},k^{r}]$ i.e.,
+each of which is destined for two high-level users.\\ \textbf{Step 5) Unicasting:} The remaining sub-files are sent as unicast messages in the last step.
+The sub-files that are sent in this step can be categorized under three groups: the first group consists of the sub-files that are requested by zero-level users, the second group consists of the sub-files that are requested by low-level users and cached by zero-level users, finally the third group is formed by the sub-files in set $\cup_{i\in\mathcal{K}^{h},j\in\mathcal{K}^{l}}(\mathcal{Z}_{i,j}\setminus\Pi_{i,j})$.\\ Let $N_{T}(\mathbf{k})$ be the number of transmitted messages (unicast and multicast) for a given demand realization $\mathbf{k}\defeq[k^{h},k^{l},k^{r}]$, i.e.,